 An artist has to be honest to the dance, a willingness to commit to their art.
 The same way scientists or clergy have to put out a proposal that this philosophy is right.
 The art gets in your eyes, nose, mouth, things; the work is performance that tries to incorporate all five senses.
 (In the end) it becomes an act of faith.

 Would Left Bank continue today?

 Absolutely, it would be a strong space – we were doing alternative before there was an alternative and gaining stature.
-Now there’s a dollar to fight over and there wasn’t then.
 It would continue to be a voice of curation and consideration.
 Front/Space does that very well, same as Dirt Gallery did (in its day).

 Looking back, going forward, is commodification a concern or an inevitability?

 The initial piece is never a commodity, propagation of the same type of gesture repeatedly is quantified.
 It’s the origin of the species.
 Artists should not be afraid to cash the damn check.
 I check the box, ‘professional,’ so I am professing my role which has to be compensated.
 What is it doing to the way art is created and critiqued?

 Not threatened by worshiping that dollar.
 It’s what won’t you won’t do to make money.
 I will not be stealing, I won’t run guns….